ixqifeba/ixqifeba.github.io/content/posts/looking.md

 became
 those thoughts.

+(So complete that I fell asleep)

-And punching wildly
+Punching wildly
+across the veil, and
+against the shadows
 from that
 forgotten slumber.

 Forestalling
 a growth,
-<s>to fit in.</s>
-Even when
+even when
 it undoes
 no pain,
+as I hoped,
 but
 simply hinders

 delays
 the encounter
+with
 the unfurling
 of a beautiful song.
 nb: song is not fitting the unfurling

-The greatest crime
+The great crime
-I've committed
+<s>committed</s>
 is to not let be,
 be what is.